shxntanu/shxntanu/README.md

 <h4 align="center">App Developer, Machine Learning enthusiast, occasional graphic designer and also an engineering student at PICT Pune.</h4>
 </div>

-- I’m currently working on Flutter & Dart and TensorFlow
-- I’m currently learning App Development and Machine Learning
+- I’m currently learning App Development using Flutter and interested in native iOS development using Swift.
-- I’m looking for help with Dart
+- I’m looking for help with Dart and Firebase.
-- I'm proficient in Python, C++ and Java
+- I'm proficient in Python, C++ and Java.
-- Ask me about: Python, Java, Dart and C++
+- Ask me about: Python, Java, Dart and C++.
+- Knows Hindi, English and Marathi.
+- Fun Fact: I'm a huge computer gaming enthusiast.
+I've got over 600 hours in games like Apex Legends, VALORANT, Minecraft each, and have over 1000 hours in Fortnite.
 - How to reach me: shantanuwable2003@gmail.com
 <hr>